Kepler-70

 Kepler-70, also known as KIC 5807616 and KOI-55, is a star about 3600 ly away in the constellation Cygnus, with an apparent visual magnitude of 14.87.
 This is too faint to be seen with the naked eye; viewing it requires a telescope with an aperture of 40 cm or more.

 A subdwarf B star, Kepler-70 passed through the red giant stage some 18.4 million years ago.
 In its present-day state, it is fusing helium in its core.
 Once it runs out of helium it will contract to form a white dwarf.
 It has a relatively small radius of about 0.2 times the Sun's radius; white dwarfs are generally much smaller.
-The star may be host to a planetary system with two planets, although later research indicates that this is not in fact the case.
+The star was thought to be host to a planetary system with two planets, although later research indicates that this is not in fact the case.